7 Module 6: Art in East Asia

 Among the richest traditions of Buddhist art developed in Tibet under Indian, Central Asian, Chinese, and native influences of Bon shamanism.
 Buddhist monks (which at times included a large percentage of the male population) created paintings called thangka which represent Buddhist visions of the universe and states of Buddha and other figures from Buddhist lore.
 Vast temple complexes were adorned with huge murals relating Buddhist stories.
 Intricate sand paintings that are destroyed on completion and intricate butter statues demonstrate the illusion of permanency.
 A great amount of Tibetan art was taken by outsiders in the early 20th century or destroyed during unrest in the late 1950s and again in the Cultural Revolution (1966-1976).
 Since the 1980s, some temples have been rebuilt or restored and various art forms are again being produced.
 In 2004, a fabulous exhibit of Tibetan Buddhist art was held at the Columbus Museum of Art.
 Co-curated by John Huntington of OSU and Dina Bangdel, the exhibit represented Buddhist art as a concrete realization of the steps of Buddha’s enlightenment experience.
 The Cleveland Museum of Art has several fine examples of Tibetan art.

 An 1887 woodblock print of Bodhidharma meditating by moonlight.
-(Print by Yoshitoshi [1839–1892], under Public Domain)
+(Print by Yoshitoshi [1839–1892], believed to be under public domain in the U.S.)

 Interactions between East and West